Records rebut claims of unequal treatment of Jan. 6 rioters | WTOP

 “The property damage or accusations of arson and looting from last year, those were serious and they were dealt with seriously, but they weren’t an attack on the very core constitutional processes that we rely on in a democracy, nor were they an attack on the United States Congress,” said Kent Greenfield, a professor at Boston College Law School.

-In Portland, Oregon — where demonstrations, many turning violent, occurred nightly for months after a white Minneapolis police officer killed Floyd — about 60 of the roughly 100 cases that were brought have been dismissed, court records show.
+In Portland, Oregon — where demonstrations, many turning violent, occurred nightly for months after a white Minneapolis police officer killed Floyd — more than 60 of the roughly 100 cases that were brought have been dismissed, court records show.

-Most of those defendants received deferred resolution agreements, under which prosecutors promise to drop charges after a certain amount of time if the defendant stays out of trouble and completes things like community service.
-Some Jan.
-6 defendants have complained it’s unfair they aren’t getting the same deals.
+Most of those defendants received deferred resolution agreements, under which prosecutors agree to drop charges after a certain amount of time if the defendant stays out of trouble and completes things such as community service.
+Some Capitol riot defendants have complained it’s unfair they aren’t getting the same deals.

-But President Joe Biden’s Justice Department has continued the vast majority of the racial injustice protest cases brought across the U.S. under Trump and has often pushed for lengthy prison time for people convicted of serious crimes.
-Since Biden took office in January, federal prosecutors have brought some new cases stemming from last year’s protests.

-Conservatives have sought to equate the attack on the Capitol with the Black Lives Matter protests, accusing Democrats of being hypocrites for not denouncing the violence after Floyd’s death as loudly as the Jan.
-6 insurrection.
-And some Republicans have seized on the handling of the protest cases in Portland to suggest that the Jan.
+Conservatives have sought to equate the attack on the Capitol with the Black Lives Matter protests, accusing Democrats of being hypocrites for not denouncing the violence after Floyd’s death as loudly as the Capitol insurrection.
+Some Republicans have seized on the handling of the protest cases in Portland to suggest that the Jan.
 6 defendants are being politically persecuted.

-That has not been borne out when comparing the sentences that federal judges have given to Jan.
-6 defendants and those who are accused of crimes during the protests against police brutality across the country.

 The catalysts for the riot and the demonstrations for racial justice were also fundamentally different.